 Friends, we know, go yearly to San Diego.
 I love it there, but I am undecided.
 It isn't really that exotic.
 I have been there on business and well really, it's like a nice place in Canada, only warmer, with a mountain or two and the sea nearby.
 That leaves us with the Keys.
 We've been to Sanibel/Captiva and love it, but we have spent several years vacationing there, so I think that I would like a change.
 I wouldn't go anywhere in Florida with a high rise, so again, this rules out most of Florida.
 However, I am told that the Keys have kept their development in check and there are still a number of islands that are considered artists' communities.
 The trick, now, is to find a place that is not too expensive.

 We can drive there from Toronto, so we save on the airfare and car rental and we can take in a few spots, we have never been to, such as, the Everglades, along the way.
 I know you are probably wondering why I entitled the post "Tchotche."
-I found it my travelling bible - 1,000 Places To See Before You Die.
+I found it in my travel bible - 1,000 Places To See Before You Die.
 It is actually a corruption of the Yiddish or Polish for cheap trinkets or gaudy souvenirs.
 I hope this isn't an omen for the whole holiday.
 I prefer the concept of Kitsch, although it may be one and the same.

 The picture is a tourist boat.
 They look lovely, but they too can be a little Tchotche.